-Table 4 of the Appendix summarises some of the security policies of fisheries organisations both in and outside the WCPO region.
+Table 7.4 summarises some of the security policies of fisheries organisations both in and outside the WCPO region.

 3.4.1 Physical security

 Physical security of data applied by organisations within the region appears comprehensive when compared to policies applied outside the region and the attributes presented above.